pulumi/actions/README.md

   equivalent of what would be passed to the `pulumi login` command.
 The action will login to the appropriate backend on your behalf provided it is configured with the correct access credentials for that backend.

 - `comment-on-pr` - (optional) If `true`, then the action will add the results of the Pulumi action to the PR

 - `github-token` - (required if comment-on-pr) A GitHub token that has access levels to allow the Action to comment on a PR.

+### Extra options

+- `parallel` - (optional) Allow P resource operations to run in parallel at once (1 for no parallelism).
+Defaults to unbounded.

+- `message` - (optional) Optional message to associate with the update operation

+- `expect-no-changes` - (optional) Return an error if any changes occur during this update

+- `diff` - (optional) Display operation as a rich diff showing the overall change

+- `replace` - (optional) Specify resources to replace.
+Multiple resources can be specified one per line

+- `target` - (optional) Specify a single resource URN to update.
+Other resources will not be updated.
+Multiple resources can be specified one per line

+- `target-dependents` - (optional) Allows updating of dependent targets discovered but not specified in target.

 By default, this action will try to authenticate Pulumi with the [Pulumi SaaS](https://app.pulumi.com/).
 If you have not specified a